-Information Extraction Techniques.
+Information Techniques.
 We extract information from a web page using high performance algorithms and information extraction techniques.
 Our techniques enable us to understand web page content, delete extraneous data, build link structures, identify duplicate and junk pages and decide whether to include or exclude a web page based on its quality.
 Our techniques can process millions of web pages quickly.
 In addition, our anti-spamming algorithms and tools can identify and respond to spamming web pages quickly and effectively.

 Web Crawling Techniques.
 Our powerful computer clusters and intelligent scheduling algorithms allow us to crawl Chinese web pages efficiently.
 We can easily scale up our system to collect billions of Chinese web pages.
 Our spider technology enables us to refresh web indices at intervals ranging from every few minutes to every few weeks.
 We set the index refresh frequency rate based on our knowledge of Internet search users' needs and the nature of the information.
-For example, our news index is typically updated every three to five minutes throughout the day given the importance of timely information for news.
+For example, our news index is typically updated every three to five minutes, and can be as frequent as every minute, throughout the day given the importance of timely information for news.
 We also mine multimedia and other forms of files from web page repositories.

 In December 2008, we announced Project Aladdin, an ongoing research and development effort aimed at uncovering useful parts of the "Hidden Web," the part of the Internet that existing search engine technology may not be able to index, in order to enrich search results for our users.
+Aladdin is now a part of Baidu Open Platform.